KotlinCrypto/core/README.md

     reader.read(out3)
     reader.read(out4)
     reader.close()

     try {
-        // Has been closed and cannot be read from
+        // The Reader has been closed and will throw
-        // anymore.
-        reader.use { read(out4) }
+        // exception when trying to read from again. reader.use { read(out4) }
     } catch (e: IllegalStateException) {
         e.printStackTrace()